Skip to content ↓

 Worship Theme of the week:

-Maths: We will be practising grouping and sharing.
+Maths: We will be learning about time with o'clock and half past.

-Whole class reading: We will be using 'Vipers' to analyse the book, 'One Year with Kipper' by Mick Inkpen.
+Whole class reading: We will be using 'Vipers' to analyse the book, 'Lucy & Tom At the Seaside', written by Shirley Hughes.

 Home Learning: